BetonQuest/BetonQuest/docs/Documentation/Configuration.md

 `default_interceptor` is a comma-separated list of chat interceptors with the first valid one used.
 Read [this page](Conversations.md) for more information about chat interceptors.

+### Default Hologram Plugin
+The [holograms integration](Compatibility.md#holograms) works with multiple plugins.
+You can use the `default_hologram` option to set which plugin should be used.

+`default_hologram: DecentHolograms,HolographicDisplays` will make DecentHolograms the default hologram plugin.
+If it is not installed, HolographicDisplays will be used instead.
+If you want to use HolographicDisplays as the default, you can use `default_hologram: HolographicDisplays`

 ### Conversation Chat Display options
 `display_chat_after_conversation` this will prevent all chat messages from displaying during a conversation and it will show them once it's finished.